Aleem Khan’s arrest termed drama

 PESHAWAR: The Pakistan Muslim League-Nawaz (PML-N) women wing provincial secretary information Farah Khan has termed the arrest of Pakistan Tehreek-e-Insaf (PTI) leader Aleem Khan as drama and a balancing act to justify the victimisation of her party leadership.

+Farah Khan said the National Accountability Bureau (NAB) was silent over the corruption of ‘selected’ Prime Minister Imran Khan.

-She said the NAB and government would be made accountable for the political revenge against the PML-N leadership and the nation would no more accept victimisation of the true leadership to pave the way for ruling of 'selected' elements.
-"The NAB is only targeting the real democratic forces."
+She said the NAB and government would be made accountable for the political revenge against the PML-N leadership and the nation would no more accept victimisation of the true leadership to pave the way for ruling of ‘selected’ elements.
+“The NAB is only targeting the real democratic forces,” she stated.

 PESHAWAR: The Pakistan Muslim League-Nawaz (PML-N) women wing provincial secretary information Farah Khan has termed the arrest of Pakistan Tehreek-e-Insaf (PTI) leader Aleem Khan as drama and a balancing act to justify the victimisation of her party leadership.

+Farah Khan said the National Accountability Bureau (NAB) was silent over the corruption of ‘selected’ Prime Minister Imran Khan.

-She said the NAB and government would be made accountable for the political revenge against the PML-N leadership and the nation would no more accept victimisation of the true leadership to pave the way for ruling of 'selected' elements.
-"The NAB is only targeting the real democratic forces."
+She said the NAB and government would be made accountable for the political revenge against the PML-N leadership and the nation would no more accept victimisation of the true leadership to pave the way for ruling of ‘selected’ elements.
+“The NAB is only targeting the real democratic forces,” she stated.